mrdbourke/nutrify/README.md

 Repeat the above until almost every food you can eat is covered.

 ## Updates
+* 17 Jan 2021 - cleaned up the data by removing duplicates/fixing some low performing classes ([see the update comment](https://github.com/mrdbourke/nutrify/discussions/32#discussioncomment-1980942))
 * 14 Jan 2021 - Nutrify can now identify 100 foods ([see release notes](https://github.com/mrdbourke/nutrify/releases/tag/v0.1.2))
 * 22 Dec 2021 - Nutrify can now identify 78 foods